hq9000/hq9000/_posts/2025-01-06-mkdir-ignores--p-parameter-if-it-faces-a-broken-link.md

+---
+layout: post
+title: "mkdir ignores -p parameter if it faces a broken link"
+---

 Today I encountered a behavior of `mkdir` which I found a bit surprising.

 As you know, `-p` makes `mkdir` ignore if directory already exists: